Being a Frugal Car Owner Means Taking Care of Your Vehicle

 Air filters are actually pretty simplistic to replace and will cost you all of a few bucks to complete.
 First you will need to know your car make, model, and year so that you can look for affordable car parts.
 Knowing your car’s manufacture information will help identify the exact part-number needed, which then allows you to search and compare various OEM and aftermarket parts and prices.
 For example, if you had an Audi 100, you would look for Audi parts through a trusted online store like eEuroparts.com who allows you to search for air filters based on the exact model of the car.

-Once you’ve gotten the correct parts for your car you can then go ahead and change it out yourself.
+Once you’ve gotten the correct parts for your Audi (or for your specific vehicle) you can then go ahead and change it out yourself.
 Here are some basic steps to follow:

 - Find the air filter (It is found inside of a black rectangle shaped box with metal clips.
 Your owner’s manual can help you)